taylorsyde/where-is-bigfoot/README.md

  Data sources: https://data.world/timothyrenner/bfro-sightings-data , https://worldpopulationreview.com/states/state-abbreviations

-## UFO Sightings
+## UFO Sightings (Kaggle)

-From Kaggle, UFO sighting was gathered from the National UFO Reporting Center (NUFORC) and we were able to download it to a CSV.
+From Kaggle, UFO sightings were gathered from the National UFO Reporting Center (NUFORC) and we were able to download it to a CSV.
 The dataset was last refreshed in 2014 and covers a timeframe going back to the 1940's with 88,000 rows.

 We kept the following columns from the dataset: DateTime, City, State, Country, Latitude, Longitude, Comments